Trade: Middle Ages

 During the Middle Ages, Central Asia was the economic center of the world.
-The Sogdians dominated the east–west trade route known as the Silk Road after the 4th century CE up to the 8th century CE, with Suyab and Talas ranking among their main centers in the north.
-They were the main caravan merchants of Central Asia.
+The Sogdians dominated the east–west trade-route known as the Silk Road from after the 4th century CE until the 8th century CE, with Suyab and Talas ranking among their main centers in the north.
+Sogdians functioned as the main caravan merchants of Central Asia.

-From the Middle Ages, the maritime republics, in particular Venice, Pisa and Genoa, played a key role in trade along the Mediterranean.
-From the 11th to the late 15th centuries, the Venetian Republic and the Republic of Genoa were major trade centers.
-They dominated trade in the Mediterranean and the Black Sea, having the monopoly between Europe and the Near East for centuries.
+From the Middle Ages, the maritime republics, in particular Venice, Pisa and Genoa, played a key role in trade in the Mediterranean.
+From the 11th to the late-15th centuries, the Venetian Republic and the Republic of Genoa were major trade-centers.
+They dominated trade in the Mediterranean and the Black Sea, maintaining a trading monopoly between Europe and the Near East for centuries.